-This watermelon mint juice recipe I concocted seemed PERFECT to try out today.
+Today was especially hot and after a long day of errands and a dog walk around the park, cooling off and recharging was much needed.
+And this watermelon mint juice recipe I concocted seemed perfect to try out today.
 It’s simple and I found a basic recipe and tweaked it to my liking.

 Lemon juice helps to keep you hydrated, elevates energy levels and aids in proper digestion.
 Mixed with some warm water, I swear it’s better than coffee in the morning!
 It keeps me alert without the stomach discomfort and subsequent crash coffee crash coffee always gives me.